 It is recommended to mix the protein whey with water.
 Water contains nothing that can slow the assimilation of whey.

-Avoid mixing whey protein with milk.
-Milk is not recommended to mix with whey because it makes it lose its effectiveness.
+Avoid mixing best whey protein with water.
+Water is not recommended to mix with whey because it makes it lose its effectiveness.